maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 handle -- a string representing the unique identifier of the peeringSet

-peering —  an array of strings each defines a peering that can be used for importing or exporting routes
+peering —  an array of strings, each containing a value as specified in RFC2622#section-5.6

-mp-peering —  an array of strings each defines a multiprotocol peering that can be used for importing or exporting routes
+mp-peering —  an array of strings, each containing a value as specified in RFC4012#section-4.4

 remarks -- see RFC9083#Section 4.3